 The Program in Theory

 The PhD in music theory is characterized both by a deep involvement in the inner workings of music and by an engagement with the wider philosophical, cultural, and psychological questions surrounding music.
-The program reflects this interdisciplinary interest of our students and seeks to explore the links of music theory to other areas of critical engagement.
+The program reflects this interdisciplinary interest of our students and explores the links between music theory and other areas of critical engagement.
 The graduate curriculum in music theory was fundamentally revised in 2018 with the view to the specific needs of professional music theorists in the 21st century.

-Students receive a solid basis for their research by honing their musicianship and analytical skills, particularly during their first year in the program emphasizes analytical techniques—all students take courses on Schenkerian theory and on a range of tonal and post-tonal analytical practices, as well as an introductory course to explore current issues in the field.
+Students receive a solid basis for their research by honing their musicianship and analytical skills, particularly during their first year in the program.
+All students take courses on Schenkerian theory and on a range of tonal and post-tonal analytical practices, as well as an introductory course to explore current issues in the field.
 At the same time, the program also encourages students to build a framework in which to place these techniques and to reflect on the underpinnings of music theory.
-Regular courses on questions in psychology, temporality, history of music theory, and aesthetics round off our course offerings and often take music theory into interdisciplinary territory.
-In addition to studying canonic repertories, graduate courses on challenging repertoires—e.g. modal theory, non-Western music, or very recent composition—frequently round off our offerings.
+Regular graduate seminars on questions in psychology, temporality, history of music theory, hermeneutics, and aesthetics round off our course offerings and often take music theory into interdisciplinary territory.
+In addition to studying canonic repertories, graduate courses on challenging repertoires—e.g. modal theory, vernacular musics, or avantgarde composition—expand the field in new directions.

 The Program in Composition

 Harvard's program in composition is designed to give students the time and opportunity to develop as composers by offering general musical guidance as well as specific individual criticism of their works.
-The program is centered on students achieving clarity of expression through developing their command of compositional technique.
+The program is centered around the students' achieving clarity of expression through developing their command of compositional technique.
 In addition, acquaintance with the literature of the past and present through analysis and performance is considered indispensable.
 Most courses are seminars and deal with specific topics or student works.

 AM in Performance Practice

-Admissions decisions are made by Department of Music faculty, who weigh a combination of factors such as GRE scores, past academic record, strength of scholarly (or compositional) work, and recommendations.
-The TOEFL test may be required if English is not your first language (recommended minimum score is 80, the minimum IELTS score is 6.5).
+Admissions decisions are made by Department of Music faculty, who weigh a combination of factors such as GRE scores, past academic record, strength of scholarly (or compositional or performance) work, and recommendations.
+The TOEFL or IELTS test may be required if English is not your first language (recommended minimum TOEFL score is 80, the minimum IELTS score is 6.5).
 All applicants are required to take the GRE general test.

 Samples of previous work

-Applicants to the all programs except Composition must submit, along with their applications, samples of their previous scholarly work in musicology (for the musicology PhD), ethnomusicology (for ethnomusicology PhD), or theory (for the theory PhD).
-The online application will allow you to upload up to 20 pages by using the Additional Materials page of the application.
+Applicants to all programs must submit, along with their applications, samples of their previous scholarly work.
+The application will allow you to upload up to 20 pages by using the Additional Materials page of the application.

 Requirements for the AM in Performance Practice

-Ordinarily, the department expects to enroll one to two AM students every year or two.
+Ordinarily, the department expects to enroll one to two AM students a year or every two years.
 No auditions are required.
-A recording representing the level and breath of accomplishment should accompany the application.

-NOTE: Students wishing to continue at Harvard for the PhD apply in the normal manner and their applications will be considered in the customary way.
-If admitted to the PhD program, students will be granted credit for work done at Harvard or elsewhere according to departmental guidelines.
+NOTE: Students wishing to continue at Harvard for the PhD will apply in the normal manner and their applications will be considered in the customary way.
+Students admitted to the PhD program will be granted credit for work done at Harvard or elsewhere according to departmental guidelines.